 Which factions meet in a game has a significant effect on the game. <span data-w-collection-id="59b931816461430001815336" data-w-item-id="59b931e1b5aec300014a6f57" data-wf-id="["59b931816461430001815338"]" data-w-id="59b931816461430001815338" class="w-editor-body">Every faction comes with its own units, abilities and missions. </span>

-Before the game begins, every player picks one of the many factions and familiarises themselves with their units and abilities.
-The choice of faction can influence not only the play style, but also the game as a whole.
-Strategies, goals, missions and victory conditions – all this is defined by the asymmetric factions who are struggling for world dominance.
+Before the game begins, each player chooses one of the many factions and becomes familiar with their units and abilities.
+Not only the style of play, but also the game as a whole can be influenced by the choice of factions: Strategies, goals, missions and victory conditions are all defined by the asymmetric factions competing against each other to achieve world domination.

-The goal is to collect the most victory points.
-Victory points are primarily won by conquering areas and fulfilling goals as well as successfully completing specific faction missions.
+The goal is to earn the most victory points.
+Victory points can mainly be earned by conquering areas and fulfilling goals, as well as by successfully completing the specific faction mission.

-The selected card defines which actions the player can take in the respective round.
-In total, there are 6 x (the number of players) in the game.
-Every card is unique, and is only available once per game.
+The selected card defines which actions the player is allowed to perform in each round.
+In total, there are 6 x [number of players] cards in the game.
+Each card is unique and only available once per game.

-The Actions are divided into four phases assorted by colour.
-Each phase is always played by all players before a new phase can begin.
-The players always act in order of initiative which is defined at the beginning of the game, but can change in the course of play.
+The actions are divided into four different phases, each named after a colour.
+Each phase is always completed by all players before a new phase is initiated.
+The players always act in initiative order, which is defined at the beginning of the game but can be changed in the course of the game.

-All players determine their current victory points, which they win through area possession, completed goals and possible faction-specific sources.
+All players determine their current level of victory points, which they have gained by owning territories, fulfilling missions and goals, and possibly from faction-specific sources.

-After this, every player selects the next action card for the coming round.
-This marks the end of the ongoing round.
+Each player then selects his new action card for the coming round.
+This ends the current round.